richardjtelford/OS-training-material/NOS2023/Data_handling/README.md

 To view these slides please [clone](https://resources.github.com/github-and-rstudio/) or download the repository.
 You can click on the Data_handling_and_curation_from_raw_to_clean.data.html file and choose "View in Web Browser" or render the Data_handling_and_curation_from_raw_to_clean_data.qmd file.

-You can preview the slides directly from GitHub using this [link](https://htmlpreview.github.io/?https://github.com/Open-Science-Course/OS-training-material/blob/main/NOS2023/Data_handling/Data_handling_and_curation_from_raw_to_clean_data.html)